Athanaze/lc_ui/README.md

 - Flatter look than Material design (limited use of shadows, no splash animations on clicks, etc...)
 - Sane defaults
+- Native feel : the text is selectable by default on web

 ## Usage